Phase portraits and the bifurcation set for the three-vortex interaction system

-This paper is organized as follows.
-In Sec.~\ref{sec:vortex_hamiltonian}, we introduce the point-vortex model and some of the Hamiltonian mechanics machinery used to study it.
-We apply reduction methods to arrive at the final form of the equations for nonvanishing total circulation.
+This paper is organized as follows: In Sec.~\ref{sec:vortex_hamiltonian}, we introduce the point vortex model and its Hamiltonian formulation.
+We review the two reduction methods used in the next section.
+Sec.~\ref{sec:reduction} applies these methods to arrive at the final form of the equations in the case of nonvanishing total circulation.
 Sec.~\ref{sec:bifurcations} analyzes the reduced equations to describe the fixed points and their stability.
-This section uses discriminants and resultants computed using Mathematica to find curves in parameter space where bifurcations occur, summarized in Fig.~\ref{fig:trilinear}.
-In Sec.~\ref{sec:phase_portraits}, we plot the phase portrait for the dynamics at different points in the parameter space described by the figure.
-We concentrate on the case when two vortices have equal circulation.
-This condition simplifies the equations sufficiently to find all the equilibria in closed form and introduces additional symmetry into the phase portraits.
-The above sections consider only the case of nonvanishing total circulation.
-When this vanishes, the Jacobi coordinate reduction cannot be completed.
-In Sec.~\ref{sec:vanishing}, we describe a change of variables that works in its place.
-We use it to derive a reduced form of the evolution equations and discuss the resulting dynamics.
-We conclude in Sec.~\ref{sec:conclusion} and discuss other problems where our analysis should apply.
-The paper includes two short appendices.
-In Sec.~\ref{sec:resultant}, we discuss the resultant and the discriminant, two functions that allow us to understand how the number and stability of the equilibria vary with the changing circulations.
-Sec.~\ref{sec:trilinear} describes the trilinear coordinates used to construct Fig.~\ref{fig:trilinear}.
+This section uses discriminants and resultants computed in Mathematica to identify curves in parameter space along which bifurcations occur, summarized in Fig.~\ref{fig:trilinear}.
+In Sec.~\ref{sec:phase_portraits}, we plot the phase portrait for the dynamics at different points in the parameter space described by the figure, concentrating on the case \(\Gamma_1=\Gamma_2\).
+This extra symmetry simplifies the equations sufficiently to find all the equilibria in closed form and introduces additional symmetry into the phase portraits.
+We conclude in Sec.~\ref{sec:conclusion} and discuss other problems to which our analysis should apply.

+The paper includes three appendices.
+In the first,~\ref{sec:vanishing}, we consider the case of vanishing total circulation, where the Jacobi coordinates of Sec.~\ref{sec:reduction} break down.
+These results are equivalent to those derived by Rott and Aref, and are included for completeness.
+In~\ref{sec:resultant}, we discuss the resultant and the discriminant, two functions that allow us to analyze the polynomials whose roots determine the equilibria and their stability. \ref{sec:trilinear} describes the barycentric coordinates used to construct Fig.~\ref{fig:trilinear}.